Commission for International Justice and Accountability

 CIJA currently works to support prosecutions in 16 countries, assisting 52 law enforcement and counter-terrorism agencies and 14 prosecutorial offices globally.

-CIJA’S EVIDENCE, ANALYSIS AND TESTIMONY HAve SUPPORTED COMPLETED AND ONGOING CASES INCLUDING:
+CIJA’S EVIDENCE, ANALYSIS AND TESTIMONY HAVE SUPPORTED COMPLETED AND ONGOING CASES INCLUDING:

 Syrian Regime | Colvin v Syrian Arab Republic, USA: the first case against the state of Syria for the extra-judicial killing of American journalist Marie Colvin;